 Our Corporate Giving Guidelines are simple and straight forward:

 - We’re proud that 100% of our giving stays on Cape Cod.
-We only support organizations that directly benefit the residents of Barnstable County.
+We only support organizations that benefit year-round residents of Barnstable County.

 - The request must be for a special program, project, or event that has direct publicity for the Bank in the form of banners, social media mentions, press, program ads, etc.

 - We recommend including the full suite of sponsor levels in addition to a specific request to sponsor at a certain level.

 - The request must meet a clearly defined need for which adequate support is not otherwise available.

 - We expect requests for support will be reasonable and in line with the scope of the project or the number of people who will benefit.

 - Requests must be made through our electronic form.
 We provide no guarantee that a paper request sent through the mail or through direct email will be reviewed.

 Additionally, we’re committed to supporting organizations that do not discriminate based on race, color, gender, age, religion, national origin, ancestry, sexual orientation, gender identity, physical or mental disability, genetic information, U.S. veteran status or active U.S. uniformed service, or any other classification protected by law.
 We seek to fund programs and projects with a demonstrated, tangible record of success, so we reserve the right not to support:

 - Ad Book campaigns